Hyperbolic VAE via Latent Gaussian Distributions: Method

-The factorization of the probability density function in \autoref{eq:PGMNormal} multiplied with the square root of the determinant of the metric tensor shows the advantages of the PGM normal, which can be written as:
+The factorization of the probability density function in \autoref{eq:PGMNormal} multiplied with the square root of the determinant of the FIM shows the advantages of the PGM normal, which can be written as:

-where $\mathrm{Gamma}(z; a, b) = \frac{b^a}{\Gamma(a)}z^{a-1}\exp\left(-bz\right)$ and $g$ is the Fisher information metric of the Gaussian manifold.
-Note that the factorization has the same form as the well-known conjugate prior to the Gaussian distribution.
-In that sense, the PGM normal incorporates the geometric structure into the prior distribution explicitly.
-Thanks to the properties of Gaussian and Gamma distribution, the PGM normal is easy to sample and has a closed-form KL divergence.
-The detailed derivation is available in \autoref{apx:PGMNormal}.
+where $\operatorname{Gamma}(z; a, b) = \frac{b^a}{\Gamma(a)}z^{a-1}\exp\left(-bz\right)$ and $g$ is the FIM of the Gaussian manifold.
+The $\sqrt{\det g}$ term enables us to sample and compute the KL divergence in an Euclidean manner.
+Thanks to the properties of Gaussian and gamma distributions, the PGM normal is easy to sample and has a closed-form KL divergence.
+The detailed derivation is available in Appendix \ref{apx:sampling_details} and Appendix \ref{apx:kl_details}.
+The factorization has the same form as the well-known conjugate prior to the Gaussian distribution.
+In that sense, the PGM normal explicitly incorporates the geometric structure between Gaussians into the known prior distribution.

+We note that the PGM normal can be easily extended for the diagonal Gaussian manifold, a manifold formed by diagonal Gaussian distributions since the diagonal Gaussian manifold is the product of the Gaussian manifolds.